Verona Pharma plc Announces Pr - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements.
-All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including, but not limited to, the completion, timing and size of the Offering and statements regarding the expectation that the underwriters will be granted an option to purchase additional ADSs.
+All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including, but not limited to, the completion of the Offering.

 These forward-looking statements are based on management's current expectations.
 These statements are neither promises nor guarantees, but involve known and unknown risks, uncertainties and other important factors that may cause the Company’s actual results, performance or achievements to be materially different from our expectations expressed or implied by the forward-looking statements.
 The factors under the caption “Risk Factors” in Verona Pharma’s Annual Report on Form 10-K filed with the SEC on March 3, 2022, and Verona Pharma’s other reports filed with the SEC, could cause actual results to differ materially from those indicated by the forward-looking statements made in this press release.
 Any such forward-looking statements represent management's estimates as of the date of this press release.
 While the Company may elect to update such forward-looking statements at some point in the future, the Company disclaims any obligation to do so, even if subsequent events cause the Company’s views to change.
 These forward-looking statements should not be relied upon as representing Verona Pharma’s views as of any date subsequent to the date of this press release.